svn2github/zlib123/source/OdfWordXPAddin/OdfWordXPAddinSetup/README.txt

 Troubleshooting Guide:
 -------------------------------
-If an error occures when you try to open an ODF file, it might be that the Service Pack 3 for Office XP or the Compatibility Pack for Word 2007 is not installed (see Software Requirements).
+If an error occurs when you try to open an ODF file, it might be that the Service Pack 3 for Office XP or the Compatibility Pack for Word 2007 is not installed (see Software Requirements).